-The actuarial assumptions used to determine the total pension liability as of December 31, 2018 were based on the results of the most recent Actuarial Experience Study which covered the period from January 1, 2015 through December 31, 2017.
-Key methods and assumptions used in the latest actuarial valuation and the total pension liability are presented in the following table.
+The actuarial assumptions used to determine the total pension liability as of December 31, 2019 were based on the results of the most recent Actuarial Experience Study which covered the period from January 1, 2015 through December 31, 2017.
+Key methods and assumptions used in the latest GASB 67 actuarial valuation and the total pension liability are presented below.